Promoting attachment and resilience

 All children need to feel secure in their relationships with the adults who look after them.
 Where children have not experienced the kind of sensitive parenting that promotes security and resilience, they will find it difficult to trust and will struggle with managing their feelings and behaviour.

 This practical guide is designed to support foster carers and adopters in offering the best possible sensitive care for troubled children who have often experienced trauma and loss.
-Secure Base is a model of caregiving in fostering and adoption that is based on theories of attachment and resilience while also drawing on child placement research.
+The Secure Base model is a model of caregiving in fostering and adoption that is based on theories of attachment and resilience while also drawing on child placement research.
 Providing a secure base is at the heart of successful family relationships.
 It provides a valuable framework and strength-based approach for making sense of fostered and adopted children’s needs and behaviours and sets out the dimensions of caregiving that can support children to thrive and to fulfil their potential.

 Who is this book for?